dvsa/cvs-app-mobile-retired/README.md

 1. Clone the repository.

-2. Get the configuration (this contains secrets and is not publically available).
-Create a local file called _restricted.config.ts_ and put the configuration secrets in there.
+2. Navigate to src/assets/data-mocks, create a folder called "config".

+3. Ask the devs for the "application.json" file, the one that needs to be added into the newly created folder.

 3. Run `npm install`.

-4. If you don't have typings set-up for node, you need to install the _typings_ npm package.
-Ideally this would use the new Typescript2.0 _@type_ package installation but that's not configured in the project as yet.

-* To install the typings npm package run this command, `npm install -g typings`.
-* To install the node typings run this command, `typings install dt~node --global --save`.

-5. Run the following GIT command: "git update-index --assume-unchanged config/application.json"
+4. Run the following GIT command: "git update-index --assume-unchanged config/application.json"

-6. Test you're set-up correctly by running `npm run build`.
+5. Test you're set-up correctly by running `npm run build`.
 If it gets past the transpilation step you're good to go!

 ### For testing in the browser: